bensig/benobi-one-src/content/posts/writing_spec_docs.md

 description = ""
 +++

 Writing spec documents is an important aspect of building a product.
-Even if I am not working with a team, it's very useful as a tool to think through all of my product interactions and explain how they will work.
-If you cannot explain it very simply, then you will not be able to build it.
+As I wrote about in [my post about building a simple iOS app](https://benobi.one/posts/building_retro_ping/), even if I am building an app myself - I start with a specification document. it's very useful as a tool to think through all of my product interactions and explain how they will work.
+If I cannot explain it very simply, then I will not be able to build it - neither will anyone else!

 In addition, with a team, it's a very useful way to get feedback and "buy-in" from your team.
 If you cannot convince your team that something should be built a certian way, then you probably should not be building it.